Nazism in Sweden: Ideology

 Nilsson believes these criteria are also less useful in defining postwar nazism.
-Some organizations are close to classic nazism, while others tone down anti-semitism and focus on other ethnic groups, develop a neo-liberal direction, draw from sociobiology, developed a democracy-friendly rhetoric, and turned against Nazi Germany.
+Some organizations are close to classic nazism, while others tone down antisemitism and focus on other ethnic groups, develop a neo-liberal direction, draw from sociobiology, developed a democracy-friendly rhetoric, and turned against Nazi Germany.
 Common throughout is racism, elitism, and contempt for the weak.
 Right-wing extremism is a broader term including non-democratic ideas from the right.

 Common throughout is racism, elitism, and contempt for the weak.

 Of neo-Nazi movements, the Swedish Resistance Movement (SMR) most resembles classical Nazism.
 It openly professes National Socialism and believes that people can be divided into races with characteristic properties.
 It calls for a government with a strong leader but does not necessarily desire a dictatorship nor a liberal democracy.
 It also criticizes the materialism which it finds present in contemporary society–luxury consumption and environmental degradation.
 Although it embraces racial teaching and advocates that only people of "Western genetic material" be considered citizens, it opposes supernational institutions and upholds Sweden's independence.
-The SMR believes that considerable natural resources and public utilities should be publicly owned and that "class division" should be replaced by "class community" – in other words, classes should remain but maintain a harmonious coexistence.
+The SMR believes that considerable natural resources and public utilities should be publicly owned and that "class division" should be replaced by "class community"—in other words, classes should remain but maintain a harmonious coexistence.

 Further ideologies emerged when groups of "independent nationalists" started demonstrating in several cities in the 2000s.
 The network was centered on info-14, but the leaders prefer to call themselves "Autonomous nationalists".
 In many ways they embraced the features of the "autonomous left", opposing all racism.
 Some demonstrators appeared in Palestinian scarves, likening the Middle Eastern plight to racism against ethnic Swedes.